An overview of the changes to induction is available here, with full guidance to be published later this spring.

 Why Outstanding Leaders Partnership?

-Our Early Career Development Programme team consists of experienced school leaders, academics, instructional designers and a highly professional and motivated candidate support team.
+Outstanding Leaders Partnership has worked in partnership with schools to deliver high quality, accredited training for many years.
+Our Early Career Development Programme team consists of experienced school leaders, academics, eLearning designers and a highly professional and motivated participant and partner support team.

-NLEs, Teaching school directors, practising and retired head teachers, HEIs and Research Schools
+NLEs, Teaching school hub directors, practising and retired head teachers, HEIs and Research Schools

 Schools involved in the Early Roll Out phase, giving us the inside track on what worked and what didn’t work during the pilots

-A passionate and enthusiastic candidate support team who are on-hand to provide expert support
+A passionate and enthusiastic participant and partnership support team who are on-hand to provide expert support

-We are the leading provider of National Professional Qualifications and offer school leader and early years apprenticeships, Early Years Initial Teacher Training, NASENCo, HLTA, and School Business Manager programmes.
-We are excited to be able to add Early Career Teacher Induction training to our programme delivery offer.
+Supported by Best Practice Network, we are a leading provider of the National Professional Qualifications.
+We offer school leader and early years apprenticeships, Early Years Initial Teacher Training, NASENCo, HLTA, and School Business Manager programmes.
+We are proud to add Early Career Teacher Induction training to our growing range of programmes.

 We exceed a 93% pass rate across all our programmes